Celebrating Eleven Years Online...!

-A Steel / Aluminum Trawler Yacht
+The 63' Steel or Aluminum Trawler Yacht

 GENERAL CONCEPT

-The the "Braveheart 63" prototype shown here was directly inspired by the Greatheart 60.
+The "Braveheart 63" prototype shown here was directly inspired by the Greatheart 60.
 However one requirement for the Braveheart 63 was to introduce a swim-deck aft, and there is a slightly modified interior layout.

 Forward, the hull and bulwark are faired into a conical bow, which I like a lot on this size craft.
 The hull has been modified to suit the materials of construction, which is steel, so the hull is wider and deeper than with the Greatheart 60.
 With the extra beam, the house structures are a little wider, too.